 The Rajput kingdoms

 In the early 11th century, new attacks by Islamic armies, now from central Asia rather than the Middle East, began.
 They ranged deep into the Ganges plain, and wrought immense destruction on well-known Hindu centres.
 They sacked the city of Kanauj and destroyed Gurjara power.
 New Rajput powers rose to meet this challenge, notably the Chauhanas and the Chandellas, and also to contest control of northern India amongst themselves.
 None rose to the position the Gurjara-Pratiharas had held.

 Being further away from the rising Islamic states of central Asia, Pala power outlasted that of the Gurjaras, but it rapidly collapsed in the 12th century.

 In northwestern India, the Rajput kingdoms remained a force to be reckoned with.
 The new Muslim power in India, the Delhi sultanate, never succeeded in completely subduing them.
-They had a much closer relationship to the Moghul emperors, who, although Muslim, relied on them for their support and assistance, and came to be bound to them by multiple family ties.
+They had a much closer relationship to the Mughal emperors, who, although Muslim, relied on them for their support and assistance, and came to be bound to them by multiple family ties.
 So far as their own territories were concerned, they were left them very much in charge of their own affairs.

-As Moghul power weakened, in the 18th century, the Rajputs reasserted their independence.
-In the 19th century, the Rajput princes formed alliances with the British, and, as under the Moghuls, were again left largely in control of their own affairs, so long as they kept their treaties with the British.
+As Mughal power weakened, in the 18th century, the Rajputs reasserted their independence.
+In the 19th century, the Rajput princes formed alliances with the British, and, as under the Mughals, were again left largely in control of their own affairs, so long as they kept their treaties with the British.
 The latter came to greatly respect the Rajputs for their martial qualities.